kuzudb/kuzu-docs/src/content/docs/extensions/postgres.md

 ---------------
 ```

-The above steps showed how to scan (i.e., read) data from a PostgreSQL table using the `postgres_scanner` extension.
+The above steps showed how to scan (i.e., read) data from a PostgreSQL table using the `postgres` extension.

 ## Data migration from PostgreSQL tables